NatthanonNon/NOAA-grb2/README.md

 ### Dataset

-Fotunately, NOAA had provided many climate dataset.
-In this totorial, we will use the dataset from [Global Forecast System (GFS)](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs)
+Fotunately, NOAA has provided many climate dataset.
+In this tutorial, we will use the dataset from [Global Forecast System (GFS)](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs)

 And scrape the `GRIB data(.grb)` and `GRIB2 data(.grb2)` from `Product Types` > `GFS Analysis` > `GFS-ANL, Historical Model` which is this [link](https://www.ncei.noaa.gov/data/global-forecast-system/access/historical/analysis/)